8 Benefits integrating your website with your CRM

 1. Helping you provide a better customer experience

-Leading companies understand that they are in the customer experience business, and they understand that how an organization delivers for customers is beginning to be as important as what it delivers.
-Marketers aim to put the customer at the centre of their marketing strategy and focus on improving their experience.
-When Econsultancy conducted their survey for Digital Marketing Trends, they outline customer experience as the single most exciting opportunity for 2018.
+Leading companies understand that they are in the customer experience business.
+They understand how an organisation delivers to customers is as important as what it delivers.
+Marketers aim to put the customer at the centre of the business and focus on improving their experience.

 If you are not fully supporting your customers at every stage as they research your products, compare prices, converse with customer service and work with your business then you run the risk of providing a poor experience and losing a significant percentage of them.
 Investing in technology to help you is perhaps the best business decision that you can ever make.

 Providing a decent customer experience is fairly easy for a business that is just starting out, but as consumer interest grows and you find that you are dealing with more and more enquiries it can become difficult to keep up with the demand.
 Missing orders, forgotten phone calls and billing confusion can become all too commonplace.
 As your team grows you could end up in a position where it becomes difficult for your team to coordinate with each other, compromising the quality of service for all concerned.
 For the vast majority of businesses, integrated websites are essential to delivering the requisite experience levels.

 The largest hurdle to customer experience marketing is not knowing customers well enough to deliver relevant offers and personalized experiences.
 Gaining a complete, individual view of customers is key, and that means that your customer data cannot be in silos or lack data from social media or other channels.

 A key benefit of any CRM is the ability to profile customers or leads to determine what they might purchase, their lifetime value and much more.
 The more data you have on your customers, the easier it is to create a more complete profile.